RasaHQ/rasa/docs/pipeline.rst

     pipeline: "tensorflow_embedding"

-The tensorflow pipeline supports any language, that can be tokenized.
+The tensorflow pipeline supports any language that can be tokenized.
 The current tokenizer implementation relies on words being separated by spaces, so any languages that adheres to that can be trained with this pipeline.

-To use the components and configure them separately:
+If you want to split intents into multiple labels, e.g. for predicting multiple intents or for modeling hierarchical intent structure, use these flags:

+    - ``intent_tokenization_flag`` if ``true`` the algorithm will split the intent labels into tokens and use bag-of-words representations for them;
+    - ``intent_split_symbol`` sets the delimiter string to split the intent labels.
+Default ``_``

+Here's an example configuration:

 .. code-block:: yaml